TinyTiim/Diving-Into-Regex/README.md

 ### Anchors

-These two characters are considered anchors, '^', and '$'.
-The upper arrow '^' signifies the start as well as the dollar sign; '$' is the end.
-The two anchors are used to define the position.
+Anchors are two characters: '^' and '$'.
+The caret '^' represents the start position, and the dollar sign '$' represents the end position.
+These anchors are used to define the position of a pattern within a string.

 '^' - Starting

 '$' - End

-EXAMPLE -

 ### Quantifiers

-This allows us to define the number of the same in a pattern.
+Quantifiers allow us to define the number of occurrences of a pattern.

-'*' - Pattern matches zero or more
+'*' - Pattern matches zero or more times

-'+' - Pattern matches one or more
+'+' - Pattern matches one or more times

 '?' - Pattern matches zero or once